-Dog ear infections usually occur for a number of reasons.
-Feeding cheap, low grade dog food will lead to all sorts of trouble including chronic ear problems, dog yeast infections, skin issues, digestive problems including excessive gas and so on.
+When a dog develops an ear infection, it can be due to a number of reasons.
+Feeding cheap, low grade dog food and a lack of quality protein will lead to all sorts of trouble including chronic ear problems, yeast infections and other skin issues, digestive upset including excessive gas and so on.

 Getting To The Bottom of The Real Problem

-When you take your dog to your traditional veterinarian, he will typically look at the ears and if red and inflamed, he sends you home with an antibiotic to use twice a day for ten days.
+It’s important that you understand that it’s not a matter of giving the dog an antibiotic each time the dog develops an infection which is what most conventional vets do.
+When you take your dog to a traditional veterinarian, he will typically look at the ears and if red and inflamed, he sends you home with an antibiotic to use twice a day for ten days.

-Instructions For Cleaning Up Your Dog’s Yeast Infection in The Ears
+Instructions For Cleaning Up The Infection

 The first step is to kill the yeast in the ears, eliminate any inflammation and itch and restore the ears to a healthy state.
 The absolute best product that we’ve found is called Zymox.
 They offer

 You will find excellent information on dog hypothyroidism as well as a link to print out the copies for Dr. Dodd’s.
 The copies must be given to your own Veterinarian so that they can include them with the blood work when they send it on to her.